raigon44/XAI-Latent-Variable-in-Computer-Vision/README.md

 GAN have 2 neural networks: Generator and Discriminator.
 **Generator** takes as input the random noise and converts it into a fake data instance.
 **Discriminator** tries to identify real data from fake instances created by the generator.
 During training these 2 networks compete against each other.
-Discriminator will trained to improve its capability to identify fake images.
-This will force the generator to improve and in turn create fake instances which are similar to the original training data distribution.
+Discriminator will be trained to improve its capability to identify fake images.
+This will force the generator to improve and in turn create fake instances which are more similar to the original training data distribution.

 ### My experiments with GAN Latent Space

 ***Dataset***

-For the training GAN, I used UTKFace dataset containing over 23000 images of faces of humans beloning to different ethinic group, age, gender, expressing different emotions etc. While training I have used only 15000 images from this dataset.
+For training GAN, I used UTKFace dataset containing over 23000 images of faces of humans beloning to different ethinic group, age, gender, expressing different emotions etc. While training I have used only 15000 images from this dataset.
 All the images in the dataset are color images with the resoultion 128 x 128.

 The model was trained for 100 epochs.